johnbrumley/desma158/syllabus.md

 >See [submission guidelines](how-to-submit-projects.md) for more details

-#### PROJECT SUBMISSION

-Finished projects will be submitted along with:

-- At least **one** screen recording of gameplay (No desktop, no editor, only your game!)
-- At least **two** other screenshots of the project.
-- A **brief** description detailing the basic premise of the game and how to play the game
-- A Windows build of your game **and** an exported package of your scenes

-#### DESIGN DOCUMENT

-Each project will begin with a short game design document detailing the concept of the game.
-This document will include a title, descriptions of win/lose states, the challenge of the game, inputs and controls, and illustrations of levels, characters, items, etc. We will use these as tools for developing prototypes and giving feedback as projects are developed.

 #### LATE WORK

-Projects are due at the beginning of class on their respective due date.
-After this time, a full letter grade will be deducted from the project grade for each week that the assignment is late (two weeks late == two letter grades deducted).
+Projects are due prior to the beginning of class on their respective due date.

+After this time, a third of the letter grade will be deducted for assignments submitted after class has started, and a full letter grade will be deducted from the project grade for each class day that the assignment is late.
+For example, if an assignment due on Tuesday is submitted the following Thursday, an A grade would become a B. If it isn't submitted till the following Tuesday, the A would be marked down to a C.

-Extra time will not be given for work lost due to save issues, editor errors, computer crashes, etc. Unity projects are complicated and can be annoying to backup.
+Unity projects are complicated and can be annoying to backup.
 Make sure to save often and occasionally create a backup of your scenes.
 I recommend [exporting a unitypackage](how-to-submit-projects.md#Exporting%20Unity%20Packages) of your project and storing the package on an external drive or cloud backup.
-If you are comfortable with version control, there are a number of options as well ([1](https://unity.com/solutions/version-control) , [2](https://youtu.be/_ewoEQFEURg)).
+If you are comfortable with version control, there are a number of options ([1](https://unity.com/solutions/version-control) , [2](https://youtu.be/_ewoEQFEURg)).

-If you anticipate that you won’t be able to complete the work by the due date, please contact us **before** the due date so we can discuss options.
+**If you anticipate that you won’t be able to complete the work by the due date, please contact us *before* the due date so we can discuss options.**

 #### ATTENDANCE

-Please come to class on time at **9:00am**.
+Please come to class on time at **2:00pm**.
 If you are more than 15 minutes late, you will be marked as late.
 Three late marks results in an unexcused absence.
 Any disputes should be discussed with the TA within two weeks.

 If you must miss class, email the TA prior to the class.
 Absences will not be excused after the fact except in extreme circumstances.
 You get **one** unexcused absence without it affecting your grade.
 Each unexcused absence after that will result in one full letter grade deduction from your participation / attendance score.